Juawito/note-taker/README.md

 # Note Taker [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome#readme)

   ## Description
   A fullstack application using express to create a web-server to save user input to the db.json file and rendering it to the page.
 Allowing for the use of multiple fetch methods including Get, Post, and Delete.
+The following application is deployed using heroku.

   ## Table of Contents
   - [Description](#description)